-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools 10.2(a) Expanded Operating Expenses Block Grant Section 6.2.1 on "Operating Expenses Block Grant (OEBG)" Paragraph 4 of section 7.8.3 is revised to read as follows: 4.
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools 10.2(a) Expanded Section 6.2.1 on Paragraph 4 of section 7.8.3 is revised to read as follows: 4.
 Schools must comply with the following requirements stipulated in the Code of Aid: a. the procedures for dismissal; and b. the payment of salaries on termination of service.
-Paragraph 2.b on "Operating Expenses Block Grant (OEBG)" is replaced by the following: b.
-Expanded Operating Expenses Block Grant (EOEBG) • The EOEBG includes virtually all non-salary recurrent grants to aided schools except those which are ad-hoc in nature, those which are currently under review, and those which are paid for very specific purposes on a reimbursement basis. • Schools can use this block grant for purposes related to teaching and learning, operation and development of their schools.
+Paragraph 2.b on "Operating Expenses Block Operating Expenses Block Grant "Government Grant (OEBG)" is replaced by the following: b.
+Expanded Operating Expenses Block Grant (EOEBG) The EOEBG includes virtually all non-salary recurrent grants to aided schools except those which are ad-hoc in nature, those which are currently under review, and those which are paid for very specific purposes on a reimbursement basis.
+Schools can use this block grant for purposes related to teaching and learning, operation and development of their schools.
 It can also be deployed to finance professional development of their teaching staff and any other educational purposes endorsed by the IMCs.
-Details on the principles and rules on usage are set out in Appendix B .
+Details on the principles and rules on usage are set out in Appendix B (of the Supplement to the SAG).

-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools

-"Composite Paragraph 2.e on "Composite Furniture and

-Furniture and Equipment Grant" is replaced by the

-Equipment Grant" following:

-e.
-Composite Furniture and Equipment

-Grant

-This grant has been included in the

-EOEBG.

-10.2(b) Other Grants - Nil The following is added after paragraph 2.g of

-Teacher Relief section 6.2.1:

-Grant h.
-Teacher Relief Grant (TRG)

-The TRG is a cash grant provided to

-enhance schools' flexibility in the

-deployment of manpower.

-• The TRG consists of two

-components: a basic component

-which is an annual recurrent cash

-grant provided to schools for the

-appointment of supply teachers to

-cover approved leave of teachers of

-less than 30 days; and an optional

-component, for encashment of up to

-a maximum of 10% of the teaching

-establishment, on a temporary or

-permanent basis.Schools will have full flexibility in

-using the TRG to employ temporary

-teaching-related staff and procure

-education-related services, organise

-staff professional development and

-student learning activities.

-• Details on the principles and rules

-on usage are set out in Appendix C .
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools "Composite Furniture and Equipment Grant" Paragraph 2.e on "Composite Furniture and Equipment Grant" is replaced by the following: e.
+Composite Furniture and Equipment Grant This grant has been included in the EOEBG.
+10.2(b) Other Grants - Teacher Relief Grant Nil The following is added after paragraph 2.g of section 6.2.1: h.
+Teacher Relief Grant (TRG) The TRG is a cash grant provided to enhance schools' flexibility in the deployment of manpower.
+The TRG consists of two components: a basic component which is an annual recurrent cash grant provided to schools for the appointment of supply teachers to cover approved leave of teachers of less than 30 days; and an optional component, for encashment of up to a maximum of 10% of the teaching establishment, on a temporary or permanent basis.
+Schools will have full flexibility in using the TRG to employ temporary teaching-related staff and procure education-related services, organise staff professional development and student learning activities.
+Details on the principles and rules on usage are set out in Appendix C (of the Supplement to the SAG).

-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures to be included in the SAG for Aided Schools
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools

 11 Non-Recurrent Section 6.4 on All relevant sections and provisions in the

 and Capital "Procurement of SAG still stand.

 Grants goods and

 services", section

 8.5 on

 "Maintenance of

 school premises"

 and section 8.6 on

 "Alterations to

 school premises"

 12.1 Government to Section 8.3.1 on All relevant sections and provisions in the

 carry the risk of "Security SAG still stand.

 damage or loss measures in

 schools" and

 section 8.7 on

 "Insurance"

 13.1 General rules Section 7.2 on All relevant sections and provisions in the

 and "Appointment, SAG still stand.

 requirements on re-grading,

 appointment, promotion and

 promotion, acting

 resignation, appointment" and

 retirement, section 7.3 on

 termination and "Staff selection"

 dismissal of

 staff

 13.2(b) Verify eligibility Section 7.4.2 on All relevant sections and provisions in the

 for appointment "Verification of SAG still stand.

-qualifications and
+and assessment qualifications and

 of salaries of experience"

 staff paid under

 Salaries Grant